-- 29.4 The College shall establish a Health Reimbursement account as outlined under Article 30.3.1 for all members retiring under this Article. - 29.5 Retiring members shall be allowed to enroll in credit-bearing courses, using a tuition waiver for a period of two (2) years following retirement. - 29.6 At the time of retirement, participating members shall receive payment for accumulated vacation, comp time, and the prorated value of longevity calculated at the date of retirement. - 29.7 Retiring members will be added to the preferential list for call back work at the College. - 29.8 Members will be given leave time, not to exceed seven and a half or eight (7.5 or 8) hours, to meet with a representative from the retirement system for a retirement consultation. - 29.9.
-The date of retirement must be on or before December 31, 2019.
+- 29.1 Members of the bargaining unit, who are eligible to retire into the NYS and Local Retirement System shall be eligible for this incentive. - 29.2 The College shall establish a Health Reimbursement account as outlined under Article 30.3.1 for all members retiring under this Article. - 29.3 Retiring members shall be allowed to enroll in credit-bearing courses, using a tuition waiver for a period of five (5) years following retirement. - 29.4 At the time of retirement, participating members shall receive payment for accumulated vacation, comp time, and the prorated value of longevity calculated at the date of retirement. - 29.5 Retiring members will be added to the preferential list for call back work at the College. - 29.6 Members will be given leave time, not to exceed seven and a half or eight (7.5 or 8) hours, to meet with a representative from the retirement system for a retirement consultation. - 29.7 Retiring member's immediate families (spouse/designated partner and children) shall be allowed to participate in the tuition waiver program for five (5) years effective the first semester after the member retires.
+Tuition for courses offered by Tompkins Cortland Community College will be waived excluding independent study courses.
+Registration shall take place by the first day of classes.